 (3) The District Court shall not order a party who opposes an application under this section to pay the costs of a successful applicant unless the District Court considers the actions of that party in relation to the application to have been unreasonable.

-[Section 51 amended by No. 58 of 1995 s.
+[Section 51 amended: No. 58 of 1995 s.
 49 and 93(1).]

 51A.
 Relief where unanimous resolution required for two-lot scheme